alvinkjobi/Sample-Excel-Filtering/README.md

 # 📊 Smart Excel Filtering Assistant

 A powerful desktop-based assistant built with **Python** and **Tkinter** to intelligently filter high-risk journal entries in Excel files.
-It supports natural language queries, multiple filtering criteria, and produces clean reports for audit and finance workflows.
+It supports natural language queries, multiple filtering criteria, and produces clean reports for audit and finance workflows

 ---